 23 U.S.C.
 129 establishes policies relating to Federal participation in toll facilities.
 Subsection (a)(8) (formerly (a)(7)) authorizes the use of Federal funds by States to make loans to public or private entities for the purpose of constructing highways, bridges, and tunnels that have a dedicated revenue source to repay the loan.
 By using Section 129 loans, a State may leverage its Federal funds by assisting the initial project with a loan and then using the loan repayments to fund additional projects.

-FHWA's Office of Innovative Program Delivery (OIPD) is responsible for ensuring that the Section 129 Loan Program is effectively administered and provides technical assistance to the States and FHWA Division Offices with respect to implementation.
+FHWA's Center for Innovative Finance Support (formerly Innovative Program Delivery) is responsible for ensuring that the Section 129 Loan Program is effectively administered and provides technical assistance to the States and FHWA Division Offices with respect to implementation.
 This document provides a summary discussion of stewardship practices for managing Section 129 Loans.
 The practices included in this document are based upon legislative requirements and a survey conducted of all FHWA Division Offices regarding program use by the States.

 This document includes best practices related to Section 129 loans identified in a 2011 review of the program, along with some tools that may aid FHWA Division Offices and the States in carrying out their stewardship responsibilities.